tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 * New buttons are added to the global `editor.settings.menus` which is an enhancement since, it now shows the toggled state.
 * Improved mouse and keyboard navigation.

+### Mobile Support
+* TinyMCE 4 introduced mobile support, bundled with a new theme and configuration settings.
+* Tiny 5 makes this process seamless, where mobile support comes out of the box without additional configurations.
+Tiny 5 mobile will be an exciting space to watch.